 Lavender oil is one of the most studied essential oils.
 It’s frequently used for a variety of conditions, including abrasions, headaches, and muscle pain.
 Lavender oil has even been shown to have successful antibacterial and antifungal properties against different bacterias when traditional medicines have failed.

 If you’re under stress, consider applying diluted lavender oil to your temples.
-This may help ease your mind, possibly alleviating certain emotional triggers.
-Lavender oil may also helps to lessen itching on the skin when mixed with a lotion and applied to the skin.
+This may help ease your mind, possibly alleviating certain emotional triggers of psoriasis.
+Lavender oil may also help to lessen itching on the skin when mixed with a lotion and applied to the skin.

 Pregnant and breastfeeding women, as well as people who have diabetes, should avoid using lavender oil.
 Overuse of this oil may result in nausea, vomiting, or headaches.

 As with other essential oils, you may try applying a few drops of lavender oil to your skin when diluted with a carrier like coconut oil.
 Some people add drops of lavender oil diluted in a carrier oil to bath water.

-Geranium oil can improve circulation, lessen inflammation, and even work to relieve stress.
+Geranium oil can improve circulation, reduce inflammation, and even work to relieve stress.
 It also promotes the growth and regeneration of healthy cells.

 Dilute this oil well.
 You may experience minor side effects when applying this oil directly to the skin.
 You should do a patch test before applications.
 You should also dilute full-strength oil by using carrier oils.
 This can reduce the likelihood of an adverse reaction.

 For skin issues ranging from acne to dermatitis, you can try mixing up to five drops of geranium oil with a carrier oil like coconut oil.
 Apply this mixture to affected areas twice daily until you see improvement.